AdobeDocs/analytics.en/help/analyze/activity-map/activitymap-faq.md

 Organizations with a contract for Adobe Analytics Standard, Premium, and Ultimate have access to Activity Map.

+## How does Activity Map support Single-Page Applications (SPA)?

+Every few seconds, Activity Map scans the web page, looking for changes to the page.
+ActivityMap finds new content on the page without needing a new page load, but this new content is always attributed to the first pageName found when the page loaded.

+* Activity Map checks to see if the visibility of links that it knows about has changed.
+If a change in visibility is found, then the Links On Page table's Present column for that link updates with [!UICONTROL Displayed] or [!UICONTROL Hidden].

+* When user interaction creates new content, any new elements that are found by AppMeasurement to be a link will be added to the [!UICONTROL Links On Page] table.
+Activity Map sends a new data request that includes these new links.
+The new links should appear in the [!UICONTROL Links On Page] table when the data request is handled by the UI.

 ## Does Activity Map provide data on "views"?

 No, Adobe does not track links that were viewed.